 “Reginald learned how to maintain good relationships with his peers and handle his mental illness with great success … Reggie really is an inspiration to the others.”

 Even without a global pandemic, critical counseling services can be hard to reach for some – physically and financially.
 Thankfully, there is a solution.
-Technological advances have allowed us to reach those we serve with Telehealth solutions, but often, providers struggle to offer these services due to restrictive rules from insurance companies and Medicaid.
-This means, we can’t get paid for providing them – yet – and that thousands of people who need help the most can’t access it.
-By ensuring an equal playing field for telehealth services, we can make vitally important mental healthcare available and easy to access, for those in need.
+Technological advances have allowed us to reach those we serve with Telehealth solutions.
+Now that the Governor has signed S-2559, all New Jerseyans will have access to telehealth services!
+This legislation requires all insurers, including Medicaid and NJ Family Care to cover telehealth services and to pay for them at the same rate they pay for comparable in-person services.
+By ensuring an equal playing field for telehealth services, we can now make vitally important mental healthcare available and easy to access for those in need.

 Together we sent more than 400 emails to legislators and the Governor to fight for telehealth accessibility legislation and more than 200 mental health professionals and advocates signed our petition.
 Thank you for your hard work and advocacy!

 What can you do to keep us moving forward on this important issue to ensure everyone can access care?